TMarwah/P3Cowboys/README.md

 Marc Humeau| [Upload Page Ticket (Front End)](https://github.com/TMarwah/P3Cowboys/projects/1#card-57452895)|Created a base page that will be used to contain the [browse page](https://github.com/TMarwah/P3Cowboys/blob/1fe9f1baac450d288e187b750c9f2189ed094a49/Cowboys/Allen/templates/upload.html#L1-L185) in the future.
 Will work with the uploading database to pull data and display it in a Instagram like post.|
 Tanmay Marwah  | [Sign up page Ticket](https://github.com/TMarwah/P3Cowboys/projects/1#card-57452127)|Created sign up page.
 This allows the user to create an account from which they can upload advertisements.|
 Karam Alshaik | [deployment/ profile page Ticket](https://github.com/TMarwah/P3Cowboys/projects/1#card-57713701)||

-Note: Minilab commits for each person can be viewed in each individual directory [under Cowboys](https://github.com/TMarwah/P3Cowboys/tree/main/Cowboys)

 # Project Plan:
 **A website where you can upload advertisements for your business.
 (Instagram styled)**